AnnaSou/stereotypes_generative_inferences/Datasheet_stereotypes_inf.md

 By: [Anna Sotnikova] `<asotniko@umd.edu>`, [Yang Trista Cao]`<ycao95@umd.edu>`, [Hal Daumé III](http://hal3.name) `<hal3@umd.edu>`, [Rachel Rudinger]`<rudinger@umd.edu>`

 As part of a study of stereotypes in Generative Text Inference Tasks, we collected and annotated a dataset of models generated text inferences for a variety of social groups in the United States.
-We call this dataset the **Stereotypes in Generative Text Inference Tasks**; what follows below is the [datasheet](https://arxiv.org/abs/1803.09010) describing this data.
+We call this dataset the **StereoInf**; what follows below is the [datasheet](https://arxiv.org/abs/1803.09010) describing this data.
 If you use this dataset, please acknowledge it by citing the original paper:

 ```
 @inproceedings{sotnikova-etal-2021-analyzing,